-Upon completion of the 15-semester credit hour certificate, students will be awarded a certificate of completion from UTHealth School of Biomedical Informatics.
+Upon completion of the 15-semester credit hour certificate, students will be awarded a certificate of completion from McWilliams School of Biomedical Informatics at UTHealth Houston.
 A transcript showing graduate credits may be obtained from the Registrar's Office.

-Admission to the Accelerated 4 + 1 Program
+Admission to the Accelerated Masters 4 + 1 Program

-The admission process for the Accelerated 4 + 1 program requires the submission of both a Pre-Application and an SBMI application.
+The admission process for the Accelerated Masters 4 + 1 program requires the submission of both a Pre-Application (https://sbmi.uth.edu/prospective-students/academics/4-plus-1-uam.htm) and a McWilliams School of Biomedical Informatics application.
 Both applications must include all supplemental documents.